36 Non-Candy Easter Egg Fillers Kids Will Love

 And if you want to make Easter even more special, check out these personalized jumbo Easter eggs (affiliate).
 They are a great way to let the kids know whose egg is who.
 Especially when they are hunting for the big prize.

 What if I need enough eggs for a crowd?
 You can also purchase plastic Easter eggs in bulk.
-This set of 1,000 eggs should keep the kids busy for awhile. (affiliate)
+This set of 500 eggs should keep the kids busy for a while. (affiliate)

 Favorite Easter Egg Fillers